svenriebedell/DellApp-Download-Manager/README.md

 - Automatic deletion of older Apps (if app version is older than wanted)

 ### Output
-This script is generated and maintained a Software Repository.
+This script generates and maintains a Software Repository.
 The folder structure is:

 - Main folder (Repository Path)
 - 1.Subfolder (Application Name)
 - 2.Subfolder (Application Version)

-each 2.
-Subfolder includes
+Each 2.Subfolder includes

 ![image](https://user-images.githubusercontent.com/99394991/167092419-74566301-127b-459a-806a-555d69357734.png)